 Samantha S. Campos

-Freelance writer and editor from Palm Springs, Maui, and Marin--now based in Oakland, California.
-I currently edit East Bay, a monthly print and online magazine.
+Writer and editor from Palm Springs, Maui and Marin—now based in Oakland, California.
+I currently edit East Bay, a monthly magazine; East Bay Express, an Oakland-based alternative newsweekly est. in 1978; and Tri-City Voice, a weekly newspaper based in Fremont.

 My School of 'Stiff'